pladz/cube_calc/README.md

 6/7/23

 - Fixed hexa cube probability
-- Boss damage, Ignore Enemy Defense (IED), Item drop rate, Chance of ignoring damage, and Chance of being invincible are now limited to a maximum of two occurrences.
+- Boss damage, Ignore Enemy Defense (IED), Item drop rate, Chance of ignoring damage, and Chance of being invincible are now limited to a maximum of two occurrences
-- Decent skills and Invincibility time increase options are limited to a single occurrence.
+- Decent skills and Invincibility time increase options are limited to a single occurrence